 Sadly, it's not uncommon to find anime lovers who are are 10 - or even 20 - years apart from one another.
 Even though they're works of fiction, many anime relationships are alarmingly unhealthy.
 This is especially true of anime couples with big age gaps, as their relationships rarely feel consensual.
 If the couple is composed of two consenting adults who just happen to have been born in different generations, that can be acceptable, but when a show features a relationship between an adult and a child, warning sirens should be going off.

 Japan isn't the only country that produces tales of relationships with cringe-worthy age gaps; there are plenty of unfortunately paired couples to be found in Western media as well.
 While some people enjoy the forbidden thrill offered by these narratives, others are simply disgusted.
-As the world becomes increasingly less tolerant of power imbalances that invite sexual abuse, it's difficult to find these types of stories cute.
+As the world becomes increasingly less tolerant of power imbalances that invite abuse and coercion, it's difficult to find these types of stories cute.

 The most extreme age gaps to be found in anime involve relationships between adults and (often prepubescent) minors.
 To add to the weirdness, a surprisingly large number of multi-generational anime relationships form between blood relatives.
 While everyone has a right to love and be happy, sometimes anime creators take things a little too far.

 Daisuke Aoki And Rin Kokonoe - 'Kodomo No Jikan'

 Kodomo no Jikan is a series that takes the concept of age gaps farther than anybody ever asked for.
 In the show, 23-year-old Daisuke Aoki is an elementary school teacher who gets way too close to his seven-year-old student, Rin Kokonoe.